 Day Care Abuse and Neglect steps to alert you

 The good news is that such abuse or neglect is usually preventable.
 Before putting your child in child-care, be sure to visit the location.
+Check the facility for child-care dangers.
 It would be a good idea to drop by without an appointment.
 So that you can see how the center runs when it is not expecting visitors.
 Make sure it welcomes you in all areas, and that it does not have any no-go areas.
 Ask if the center does criminal background checks on all of its employees and volunteers.
 Finally, ask if the center checks employees for other, issues such as drug abuse or emotional problems.

 Ask how it handles discipline

 When your child may be disciplined, by whom, and in what way.
 Make sure that the children you see being cared for seem to be relaxed, happy, and engaged in constructive activities such as learning or play.